Now you have the chance to take our online sports massage courses and where you can study at your own pace from wherever you want to be.

 You as a masseur need to carry out an anamnesis (the patient’s medical history) in advance where your client can describe their problems to you and where you thus get to know whether a sports massage should be given or not.

-How to find out if a treatment should be given or not
+In our Online Sports Massage Course you'll find out if a treatment should be given or not

 Just like with the Swedish classic massage, you as a sports masseur should always let your client submit his anamnesis.